oriolmontcreus/cms/contextLLM.md

 For context im building a CMS made with Sveltekit, Mongodb and HonoJs (Monorepo).
 Note that the current purpouse its to create something similar to Filament V3 (yes that tool made with PHP.)
+For components we always use shadcn-svelte (lastest version).
+Most components are already installed in the project.